jmainpri/hrics/orkinect/README.md

 ### (i) Set directory

-Before one can begin recording, there are a few settings that must be edited in the class_runSensors.py file.
+Before one can begin playback, there are a few settings that must be edited in the class_runSensors.py file.
 Namely, the directory of saved motion files, the files to be played back, and enable/disabling of the camera.

     trajectories_directory = "/home/rafihayne/workspace/statFiles/recorded_motion/"
     trajectories_files = ["motion_saved_00000_00000.csv", "motion_saved_00001_00000.csv" ]

-Here you put the motion you would like to play back.
-There should be 1 motion file for each kinect or human that you want to play back.
-(The above example is playing back both humans).
+Here you put the motion you would like to playback.
+There should be 1 motion file for each kinect or human that you want to playback (The above example is playing back both humans).

     show_images = 1 # 0 to not show